Henry Alford (writer)

 Henry Alford is a humorist and journalist who has written for The New Yorker magazine for more than two decades.
-A former columnist for The New York Times and contributing editor to Vanity Fair, he is the author of six books, including How to Live and Big Kiss, an account of his attempts to become a working actor, which won a Thurber Prize.
+He was previously a columnist for The New York Times and a contributing editor to Vanity Fair.
+He has written six books, including How to Live and Big Kiss, an account of his attempts to become a working actor, which won a Thurber Prize.

-Sometimes called an "investigative humorist," he is primarily known for his first-person quests and exploits.
+Sometimes called an "investigative humorist," Alford is primarily known for his first-person quests and exploits.
 These include creating a gourmet meal out of food purchased at a 99-Cent Store, eating at a nude restaurant in Paris with his boyfriend, inviting a restaurant health inspector to rate his apartment's kitchen while he was serving lunch to friends, and trying to pass the National Dog Groomers Association's certification test by applying lipstick to his cocker spaniel's snout and telling the test's judge, "I like a dog with a face."